+Unruly Islands

+Poetry by Liz Henry

+(ISBN: 978-1-933500-97-3)

-Unruly Islands Poetry by Liz Henry (ISBN: 978-1-933500-97-3) "With all the awe and shiny of Barbarella, the breathless curiosity of Robert Hayden's American Journal, and the dismal. too-real fluorescent sheen of the corner store, Liz Henry takes the world (and the otherworld) and makes it ours in all of its signal and noise, its glorious classwar and cussmouth. " Daphne Gottlieb, author of 15 Ways to Stay Alive and Final Girl "Liz Henry's protean, phantasmagorical images slingshot us out and boomerang us back simultaneously over multiple plains in all directions.
+"With all the awe and shiny of Barbarella, the breathless curiosity of Robert Hayden's American Journal, and the dismal, too-real fluorescent sheen of the corner store, Liz Henry takes the world (and the otherworld) and makes it ours in all of its signal and noise, its

+glorious classwar and cussmouth. "

+Daphne Gottlieb, author of 15 Ways to Stay Alive and Final Girl

+"Liz Henry's protean, phantasmagorical images slingshot us out and boomerang us back simultaneously over multiple plains in all directions.
 Immediate, futuristic, subliminal.
 An intimate, wild ride through a surrealistic mind field."

+Maureen Owen, author of Imaginary Income and Zombie Notes

+In the House of the Seven Librarians

+A novella by Ellen Klages

-Maureen Owen, author of Imaginary Income and Zombie Notes In the House of the Seven Librarians a cloak, sheltering them from the rest of the world.
+(ISBN: 978-1-933500-98-0) When an old Carnegie library is closed, its seven librarians refuse to abandon their home.
+They lock the doors, and the forest grows around them like a cloak, sheltering them from the rest of the world.
 But their lives are changed when a book of fairy tales is found in the Book Drop, very, very overdue.
 The payment?
 A first-born child.
 In the House of the Seven Librarians is a timeless tale for anyone who spent a childhood in the refuge of the public library, or who believes that a world full of books is a truly magical place.